 Many other salaried employees are covered, though.

-Yes, while private employers are not legally required to provide PTO for holidays, many choose to do so, anyway.
+While private employers are not legally required to provide PTO for holidays, many still choose to do so.
 When your employer’s policy provides paid holidays, it is generally included in the employment contract or, if its workers are unionized, in the collective bargaining agreement.
-Most holiday time provisions are found in the sections that detail employee benefits.
+Most holiday provisions are found in the sections detailing employee benefits.

 Employers often offer paid holidays to salaried employees in order to: